ccurrie16/My-Daily-Verse/README.md

 A Flutter app that displays a Verse of the Day and allows users to generate random Bible verses.

 ## Features
+- 1,100+ verses
-- Verse of the Day (same for everyone)
+- Verse of the Day
 - Random verse generator
 - Offline Bible JSON
 - Clean, minimal UI